Teradata/developer-resources/docs/FAQ.md

 ### What is the manager?
 The manager is the AI Unlimited component that orchestrates the deployment of the AI/ML engine on your cloud service provider.

 It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.

-From the manager, all users get their API key for connecting to the engine from a Jupyter notebook.
+From their user profile in the manager, all users get their API key for connecting a Jupyter notebook to the manager.

 :::tip
-Didn't see your question?
+Don't see your question?
 Ask it in the [community](https://support.teradata.com/community?id=community_forum&sys_id=b0aba91597c329d0e6d2bd8c1253affa)
 :::